 Essential Fish Habitat.
 Pursuant to Section 305(b)(2) of the Magnuson-Stevens Fishery Conservation & Management Act (MSA), the USACE is required to prepare an Essential Fish Habitat (EFH) Assessment for all proposed actions that occur within coastal waters of the United States.
 EFH textual descriptions are contained in fishery management plans developed by the regional fishery management councils.
 EFH can include habitats such as wetlands, reefs, seagrass, rivers, and coastal estuaries that fish can spawn, breed, feed, and grow to maturity.
-NOAA Fisheries has designated Essential Fish Habitat (EFH) for 12 federally managed species in the project area based on life stages likely to be present (FishMapper accessed 7 March 2022).
-The species are listed in Table 4 for the open water (flooded marsh) area of Maurice River and Cove (Degrees, Minutes, Seconds: 39o13'48"N, Longitude= 76o58'59"W).
+NOAA Fisheries has designated Essential Fish Habitat (EFH) for 15 federally managed species in the project area based on life stages likely to be present (FishMapper accessed 7 March 2022).
+The EFH Assessment is provided in Appendix A.